 There was a time when Valley Bible Church supported many missionaries at minimal amounts.
 We came to feel that we had a very loose connection with these missionaries and found a much greater involvement in missions with our congregation has come from a more personal involvement with a few missionary efforts.

-During the mid 1990s, one of our deacons, Randy Thompson along with his wife, Rebecca, served four and one-half years at Hamadera Bible Church in Osaka, Japan.
-In 2001, another deacon, Daisuke Okada with his wife Marcia, was sent by our church to Japan and now labors together with Laney Stroup (sent by us in 2016) to serve the churches of Japan through the Japan Bible Academy
+During the mid 1990s, one of our elders, Randy Thompson along with his wife, Rebecca, served four and one-half years at Hamadera Bible Church in Osaka, Japan.

 Visit our Outreach page.